mathslimin/.emacs.d/README.md

 ## About Programming language

-I mainly use [Python](https://www.python.org/) & [Go](https://golang.org/) in my work.
+I like to use [Python](https://www.python.org/) & [Go](https://golang.org/) in my work.
 So I set up the programming environments for this two languages with [LSP](https://emacs-lsp.github.io/lsp-mode/) - the protocol from Microsoft.
 If you use other languages, such as JavaScript, C++, and so on, you can easily set up for them with LSP - sometimes you just install the language servers, Emacs config code does NOT need to change.

 ## About the default FONT
-I use Courier & SimKai, 'cause they are the only fonts not make my Windows version slow, change the `lisp/init-ui.el` to your preferences, if you do NOT use CJK fonts.
+I use Courier & SimKai, 'cause they are the only fonts not make Windows version slow, change the `lisp/init-ui.el` to your preferences, if you do NOT use CJK fonts.

 ## Installation